UmerCodez/DroidPad/README.md

 ---

 ## Testing the connection
-You can test the connections with Websocket,TCP and UDP servers provided in [https://github.com/umer0586/droidpad-python-examples](https://github.com/umer0586/droidpad-python-examples)
+You can test the connections with Websocket,TCP, UDP servers and BLE client provided in [https://github.com/umer0586/droidpad-python-examples](https://github.com/umer0586/droidpad-python-examples)

 ### TODO
 1. Bluetooth classic support